wp-plugins/noaa-weather/readme.txt

 = 1.0.2 =
 The widget should pass markup validation now.
-The NOAA code is trimmed of any extraneous spaces and is uppercased.
+The NOAA code is trimmed of any extraneous spaces and is upper-cased.
 The weather is now retrieved immediately when you add/change the NOAA code.
 There is no need to deactivate/activate the plugin to get the weather to update.
 If there is no value for Windchill, Dewpoint is displayed instead.